smthh4/JEON_StudentProfile/README.md

 1. Project Description

-This is an updated version of my student profile from Activity 2.
-It is updated to be responsive.
+This is an updated version of my student profile from Activity 3.
+It is updated to have multiple pages.

-2. Application Structure
+2. Application Pages
+Explain the purpose of each page:

 Explain the main parts of your application:

-**Header** - Contains my profile picture, my full name and a short description of what the tab currently is ex. about myself = about
+**Profile** - Contains my profile picture, my full name and a short description of myself

-**Navigation Menu**  - Includes the about and skills

 **About Section** - Includes a short introduction of myself, few interest and my eventual educational goals.
 It also shows my education from junior high school up to university.

 **Skills Section** - A few skills from over the years studying in BSIT.
 General knowledge in all those fields

+**Projects** - Contains 3 previous projects that i have built

-**Footer** - My name and copyright information as well as the course.
+**Contact** - My contact information such as my Github, Email and social page

+3. Navigation
+Explain how navigation between the pages is implemented.
+Mention that the application uses links to navigate between the different pages.

+Used the href or the Hypertext Reference which allows to navigate around the different tabs available.

+Code:
+                <a href="index.html">Profile</a>
+                <a href="JEON_cordovaStudentProfileAbout.html">About</a>
+                <a href="JEON_cordovaStudentProfileSkills.html">Skills</a>
+                <a href="JEON_cordovaStudentProfileProjects.html">Projects</a>
+                <a href="JEON_cordovaStudentProfileContact.html">Contact</a>

-3. Responsive Design
+4. Responsive Design
+Explain how the application remains responsive across:

 It adjusted depending on the device being used.
 Tested the scaling through inspect element and it showed that when it came to the scale of tablets and mobile it auto adjusts to a cleaner and better adjusted layout for each user device.

 5. UI/UX Principles Applied

-Identify the Module 4 principles you applied:
+Briefly explain how you maintained the Module 4 UI/UX principles throughout the different pages.

-**Responsive Layout** - Using media query for the responsiveness of the website made it identify which platform a user is using from the 3 platforms, automatically adjusting it to the users device.

-**Mobile-Friendly Spacing** -  Spacing between the edges and top to bottom were good enough to fit the mobile space.

-**Appropriate Typography** - Font sizes differs from where they appropriately are.
-The body paragraph texts were the same and readable.
-The first header H1 was clear to read and the navigation texts were clear as well.
-Lastly the footer was small but obvious.

-**Clear Visual Hierarchy** - The largest text was in the header followed by the body headers followed by the body paragraph text and lastly the footer being the smallest.

-**Usable Controls** - Simple About and Skills buttons to navigate the 2 tabs

-**Basic Accessibility** - Being a very simple website and it only having 2 buttons max makes it clear to everyone on how to access the website.

-**Consistent Design** - The colors stayed consistent of purple, the headers of the body were the same, designs as well for the body were the same, lastly the footer being a different color from the rest a darker color.

-5. Navigation
-the "About" is liked to the index.html the main

-The "Skills" is linked to the Skills.html where it shows the skills.

-Code:

-  <a href="index.html">About</a>

-  <a href="JEON_cordovaStudentProfileSkills.html">Skills</a>
+Generally i didnt really have to change anything because there wasn't anything from the new tabs that would make it not responsive but i had to use help from AI for the projects tab because of i didnt know how to make a good layout position of each project.

 6. How to Run
+Provide the steps necessary to build and run the Cordova application.
 General steps:

 1 step: Open a terminal in my case CMD (need node.js to be installed to also install cordova)